 Our Computing curriculum is designed to progressively develop pupil’s skills and knowledge in Computing and Online Safety, through regular, discretely taught lessons.
 Children are taught how not only to identify and use modern technologies effectively, but how to use technology safely and in a way which challenges their thinking.
 As our pupils progress, their ability to problem solve, work collaboratively and build resilience also progresses, meaning we provide our pupils with the best possible and safest start to their lives in an ever-growing technological world.

 We have invested in a progressive scheme, which is closely linked to the National Curriculum’s Programme of Study.
-The Rising Star’s ‘Switched on Computing’ scheme provides clear progression of skills and knowledge, as well as recommending methods of inclusion, challenge, Online Safety and relevant resources.
+Purple Mash Computing Scheme provides clear progression of skills and knowledge, as well as recommending methods of inclusion, challenge, Online Safety and relevant resources.
 Lastly, it offers a clear assessment guidance, which is clear, thorough and again, linked to the National Curriculum’s Programme of Study.
 As a school, we have decided to select 3 units from the scheme per year group, equating to 1 unit per term per year group – all skills, and knowledge, linked the NC PoS are covered throughout relevant key stages.

 Key drivers within Computing units are: